Gigaspaces/xap-docs/site/content/xap/12.3/admin/memoryxtend-overview.markdown

 ---

 In a traditional deployment, all XAP entries are stored in JVM heaps to provide the fastest performance possible.
-However, as data grows in size and numbers, the following issues become noticable:
+However, as data grows in size and numbers, the following issues become noticeable:

 - **Price** - While RAM performs much better than a magnetic hard drive, it is also much more expensive.
 As SSD gains in popularity, we see new scenarios where storing part of the data in SSD and part in RAM provides great business value.
 - **Garbage Collection** - The bigger the JVM heaps get, the harder the garbage collector works.
 Storing some of the data off-heap (i.e. in the native heap instead of the managed JVM heap) and managing it manually allows using a smaller JVM heap and relieves the pressure on the garbage collector.

-The BlobStore Storage Model, or MemoryXtend, allows an external storage medium (one that does not reside on the JVM heap) to store the in-memory data grid data.
-This section describes the general architecture and functionality of the MemoryXtend storage model and its off-heap RAM and SSD implementations.
+The MemoryXtend (blobstore) storage model allows an external storage medium (one that does not reside on the JVM heap) to store the Space data.
+This section describes the general MemoryXtend architecture and functionality, and its off-heap RAM and hSSD implementations.

 # Implementation

-In MemoryXtend, space entries are stored in the "blobstore" (a wrapper around SSD/flash storage or direct memory buffer regions), while the indexes are stored in the managed JVM heap.
+MemoryXtend is designed as a pluggable architecture, supporting multiple implementations of off-heap storage (also called blobstore).
+Space entries are stored in the blobstore (a wrapper around SSD/HDD storage or direct memory buffer regions), while the indexes are stored in the managed JVM heap.
 This allows queries that leverage indexes to minimize off-heap penalty, because most of the work is done in-memory and only matched entries are loaded from the off-heap storage.

 In addition, MemoryXtend uses an LRU cache for data entries, so entries that are read frequently can be retrieved directly from the in-memory storage.

 {{%align center%}}
 ![memstorage](/attachment_files/blobstore/xap-memoryxtend-howitworks.png)
 {{%/align%}}

-MemoryXtend is designed as a pluggable architecture, supporting multiple implementations of off-heap storage (also called blobstore).
-XAP provides two options for a blobstore:
+MemoryXtend offers the following storage driver options:

-* [MemoryXtend for SSD](./memoryxtend-rocksdb-ssd.html) - For storing data on SSD (or any other disk device).
+* [MemoryXtend for Disk (SSD/HDD Storage](./memoryxtend-rocksdb-ssd.html) - For storing data on SSD or any other disk device.
-* [MemoryXtend for Off-Heap Memory](./memoryxtend-ohr.html) - For storing data on Off-Heap Memory (also known as native heap).
+* [MemoryXtend for Off-Heap Memory](./memoryxtend-ohr.html) - For storing data in off-heap memory (also known as native heap).

 # Class-Level Settings

 When MemoryXtend is configured for a Space, all entries stored in that Space are stored using the MemoryXtend settings.
-This is somewhat slower than entries stored in-memory, in the traditional XAP storage mechanism.
-In some scenarios, it makes sense to use MemoryXtend for some classes but not for others.
+This is somewhat slower than entries stored in-memory with the traditional XAP storage mechanism.
+In certain scenarios, it makes sense to use MemoryXtend for some classes but not for others.
 For example, a user may have a limited amount of `Customer` entries, but a lot of `Order` entries, and therefore may want to disable MemoryXtend for the `Customer` entries.
 This can be done via the Space class metadata.
 For example:

 {{%tabs%}}
 {{%tab "Annotation"%}}